Add To Favorites

 On separate paper, draw an animal zodiac figure with Crayola Fine Tip Markers.
 Choose the animal that symbolizes the current year, or the upcoming new year.
-Color your zodiac figure with Crayola Markers.
+Color the zodiac figure with Crayola Markers.
 Cut out the zodiac figure.
 Glue the animal to the kite.

 Punch holes in the top and bottom points of the kite.
 Thread ribbon or string through the holes.
-Add craft feathers or other ornamentation if you wish.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step